 Diagnosis is usually made by physical exam.
 Your child may then be referred to several

-specialists including a pediatric urologist (a doctor who specializes in disorders
+specialists including a pediatric urologist (a healthcare provider who specializes

-and care of the urinary tract and the male genital tract) and a pediatric endocrinologist
+in disorders and care of the urinary tract and the male genital tract) and a pediatric

 What is the treatment for micropenis?

-Your baby’s health care provider will figure out the best treatment for your baby
+Your baby’s healthcare provider will figure out the best treatment for your baby based

 How old your baby is

-How well you/your baby can handle specific medications, procedures, or therapies
+How well your baby can handle specific medicines, procedures, or therapies